Philippine Embassy in UAE hosts gala reception for Juan Luna’s “Una Bulaqueña” at Louvre Abu Dhabi - The Filipino Times

 He also showcased Ezra Couture’s “AiSia” collection—featured at TernoCon 2025, which honors the softness of the Filipina Muslim spirit.

-Speaking with The Filipino Times, Santos said his participation was “a last-minute but meaningful opportunity” to align fashion with national art.
+Speaking with The Filipino Times, Santos said his participation was a meaningful opportunity to align fashion with national art.

 “Once you’re doing a terno or a balintawak or baro’t saya, it’s always very special,” he said.
 “It’s stepping forward and out of the box to make something more modern, and at the same time, still very Filipino.”